Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 107:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
-Properly references the "Hivehand", a weapon from Half Life (1998).
+- [Re-made by the original artist] -- Ported from Supernova | Properly references the "Hivehand", an alien weapon featured in the first Half-Life (1998).
+Though this version takes the model from Black Mesa (2020).

 ship 108:
 - By Sharkcrome.